dev-harsh-87/brainblot_app/README.md

-# 🧠 BrainBlot - Cognitive Training App
+# 🧠 Spark - Cognitive Training App

 **Advanced cognitive training platform for athletes and fitness enthusiasts**

-BrainBlot is a cutting-edge mobile application designed to enhance cognitive performance through targeted brain training exercises.
+Spark is a cutting-edge mobile application designed to enhance cognitive performance through targeted brain training exercises.
 Built with Flutter and Firebase, it offers personalized training programs, real-time performance tracking, and a comprehensive suite of cognitive drills.

 ## ✨ Features